 Snowflake is a data platform that enables users to easily store, manage, analyze, and share high volumes of structured and semi-structured data.
-Whereas traditional data architectures often consist of multiple databases, data warehouses, and data lakes, Snowflake’s Data Cloud breaks down the silos between your different data sources and serves as a single source of truth for a wide range of simultaneous workloads.
+Whereas traditional data architectures often consist of multiple databases, data warehouses, and data lakes, Snowflake’s Data Cloud breaks down the barriers between siloed data sources and serves as a single source of truth for a wide range of simultaneous workloads.

-Datadog’s integration provides full visibility into Snowflake’s architecture so you can get the most out of what it has to offer.
+Datadog’s integration provides full visibility into Snowflake’s architecture so that you can get the most out of what it has to offer, whether you’re managing a single account or overseeing Snowflake usage throughout your entire organization.
 In this post, we’ll show you how to:

 - Optimize your storage usage